Skip Navigation or Skip to Content

 Instructor: James Kunkel, Timothy Steele

-Overexploitation of ground-water aquifers occurs worldwide.
-The Atlantic and Coastal Plains Aquifer in the U.S. exemplifies recent trends to rely more on ground water.
-Emerging topics include undersea fresh-water aquifers, how ground-water pumping is altering the rotation of the earth, and geoengineering to mitigate climate change.
-These are some of the emerging issues to be discussed in this course.
-As water scarcity becomes more acute—by 2030, fresh-water demand may exceed supply by 40%.
+Overexploitation of groundwater aquifers occurs worldwide.
+The Atlantic and Coastal Plains Aquifer in the U.S. exemplifies recent trends to rely more on groundwater.
+Emerging topics include undersea freshwater aquifers, how groundwater pumping is altering the rotation of the earth, and geoengineering to mitigate climate change.
+As water scarcity becomes more acute—by 2030, freshwater demand may exceed supply by 40%.
 Water-supply contamination and water-management issues are affecting drinking-water supplies in rural areas.
-A case study in the Guanajuato state in Mexico will involve water-supply contamination, regulatory conflicts, and frustrations by local community activists to resolve this issue.
+A case study in Guanajuato state in Mexico will involve water-supply contamination, regulatory conflicts, and frustrations by local community activists to resolve this issue.
 Mitigation of climate change using geoengineering may help reduce freshwater demands.
-Some of the proposed geoengineering methods include the three broad categories (1) carbon dioxide removal (CDR); (2) solar radiation management (SRM) and (3) earth surface interventions such as glacial geoengineering and ocean heat management.
+Some proposed geoengineering methods include three broad categories: (1) carbon dioxide removal (CDR); (2) solar radiation management (SRM); and (3) earth surface interventions such as glacial geoengineering and ocean heat management.

 Times: 1:00 PM - 3:00 PM